testflows/TestFlows-Asserts/README.rst

 this is because the expression passed to **that** is not reinterpreted and only the result of the expression is stored and used during generation of the error message.

+  The explicit use **this** context manager provides a simple solution without any need to use magic and rewrite of the original assertion statement.

 .. _problem: http://pybites.blogspot.com/2011/07/behind-scenes-of-pytests-new-assertion.html
 .. _AssertionError: https://docs.python.org/3/library/exceptions.html#AssertionError